Railroad Terms

 A railroad engineer.

-Holy Roller
+Holy roller

-A term for an overheated wheel bearing (the grease “box” overheating).
+An overheated wheel bearing (the grease "box" overheating).

-House Track
+House track

 A track entering, or along side a freight house.
 Cars are spotted here for loading or unloading.